-Perhaps it is Hemingway’s infamous words “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a movable feast.” from his iconic book about Paris that is calling me to the Hemingway Bar.
+Perhaps it is Hemingway’s infamous words “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a movable feast.” from his iconic book about Paris that is calling me to the Bar Hemingway, as it is called in French.

-On a chilly November night, while standing in the elegant Place Vendôme admiring the glittering Christmas lights, my Swiss friend and I decided to experience first-hand the Hemingway Bar.
+On a chilly November night, while standing in the elegant Place Vendôme admiring the glittering Christmas lights, my Swiss friend and I decided to experience first-hand the Hemingway Bar Paris.

 As we wander the corridors peeking into magnificent rooms and admiring the showcases with Ritz items for sale, my mind flits back to the book I read last winter, The Hotel on Place Vendome: Life, Death, and Betrayal at the Hotel Ritz in Paris.
 I imagine the notorious German figures of Hermann Goering and Joseph Goebbels, who had official living quarters in the hotel during the Nazi occupation of Paris, marching down this very hallway.

-When Elsbeth and I are finally ushered into the tiny Hemingway Bar my jaw drops.
+When Elsbeth and I are finally ushered into the tiny Hemingway Bar Paris my jaw drops.
 Packed with Hemingway memorabilia, my eyes scan the small room.
 Photos line the walls, each one telling a story worth knowing.
-The Hemingway Bar immediately feels legendary.
+This Bar Hemingway Ritz immediately feels legendary.

-With the Hemingway Star, the drink menu, in hand, the fun begins.
+With the Hemingway bar menu, the Hemingway Star, in hand, the fun begins.
 Each cocktail is a story unto itself, recounted in a newspaper-style menu amidst photos of Hemingway.
-One could spend a few hours just perusing the Hemingway Bar drink menu and dreaming of which drinks to enjoy.
+One could spend a few hours just perusing this Ritz Paris bar menu and dreaming of which drinks to enjoy.

 Certain drinks are alluring.
 The traveller in me wants to try “The Last Train to Shanghai” an Orient-Express style cocktail made with gin and Bual/Madera and a drop of secret exotic burned orange bitters.